 With stunning coastline views, plenty of caves to peer into, plus a fantastic mix of people both old and young, it's the kind of place you'd want to go to when you are looking to be off the beaten track.

 Surrounding the beach is also a stunning hiking trail, which you can explore if you're feeling a bit more adventurous!
 There are guided tours available that take you along the sights by the beach, as well as through the Cape Penninsula and Winelands.
 Read more in our guide to the highlights of Cape Town for gay travellers.

 5. Brighton Naturist Beach in England, UK

 What?
-An English entry on a list of beaches where one would want to be naked?
+An English entry on a list of beaches where one would want to be nude?
 We even surprised ourselves with this one!

 But credit where credit's due – and Brighton's nude beach needs to be given fair praise.
 Though the weather is not always perfect, it means a lot to us as it's close to our home city of London.

 Although… you might not get to prance around as much on this beach due to all the stones and pebbles, so definitely remember to bring your flip flops or sandals.
 Also, facilities here are limited, so ensure you pop into the local ASDA along the way for supplies.